Romance of the Three Kingdoms (video game series): Overview

-The series are based on the romanticized Romance of the Three Kingdoms novel and the historical text Records of the Three Kingdoms, the storyline takes place during the Han Dynasty in China with many warring factions that included the Shu Han, Cao Wei and Eastern Wu kingdoms.
+The series is based on the romanticized Romance of the Three Kingdoms novel and the historical text Records of the Three Kingdoms.
+The storyline takes place during the Han dynasty in China with many warring factions that included the Shu Han, Cao Wei and Eastern Wu kingdoms.
 Gameplay revolves around managing numerical statistics, each representing an attribute of a city or a character.
 A city is described by statistics such as stored grain supplies, vulnerability to disasters such as floods and earthquakes, treasury funds, domestic affairs and populace loyalty.
 Characters are numerically characterized by their leadership abilities, melee prowess, intellects and loyalty, as well as special traits or even magical abilities that can be called upon whether during wartime, diplomacy or domestic affairs.
 Players can increase these numbers before waging war on neighbouring territories or intending diplomatic efforts.

 While generally presented as a turn-based strategy game, the seventh, eighth and tenth editions offer role-playing features, allowing the player to play as a rank-and-file character instead of leading a kingdom.

 Several spin-offs based on the series include the tactical action hack and slash video game series Dynasty Warriors, Dynasty Tactics which is a hybrid of Dynasty Warriors and Romance of the Three Kingdoms, as well as the three tactical role-playing games Sangokushi Eiketsuden (Liu Bei), Sangokushi Koumeiden (Zhuge Liang), and Sangokushi Sousouden (Cao Cao).
 Kessen II is a real-time tactics game on PS2.

 Another spin-off is the mobile game Three Kingdoms Tactics, based on Koei Tecmo's series.
 It was published by Chinese company Alibaba Group in September 2019.
 It has grossed $1.2 billion worldwide as of March 2021, making it Alibaba's most successful mobile game.